Your last ESLint config

 Now you’re ready to fix your modern React code!
 Here is a small example of this config results:

 And that’s all for now regarding linting your JS code.
 We have learned what’s Prettier and how to add it to ESLint pipeline.
-We also covered the sharing your new config with others or using it in pet projects.
+We also covered sharing your new config with others or using it in pet projects.
 For a start you can use a predefined config.
-The combination of ESLint and Prietter allows us to focus more on the code and solutions rather on code style.
+The combination of ESLint and Prietter allows us to focus more on the code and solutions rather then code style.